In this section

 - the third inactivated poliovirus vaccine (IPV), which can be given starting at 6 months

-Your child may also get a flu shot, which is recommended every year before flu season for children older than 6 months.
+The annual flu vaccine is recommended for all kids ages 6 months and older, as are a COVID-19 vaccine and booster shot.
 If your child is at high risk for developing meningococcal disease, a serious infection that can lead to bacterial meningitis, your doctor may offer the meningococcal vaccine as well.

 Discuss possible vaccine reactions with your doctor and get advice on when to call with problems.

 There is a wide range of normal when it comes to reaching developmental milestones.
 But by 18 months, most toddlers:

 By age 2, toddlers should be able to: